 Mouth ulcers can be caused by a wide range of factors including:

-- Reaction to certain drugs, such as chemotherapeutic agents
+- reaction to certain medications, such as chemotherapeutic agents

 The cause of aphthous ulcers isn’t known